SamAtkinsonModeste/treehouse-project-5-interactive-photo-gallery/README.md

 To replace all jQuery with Vanilla JavaScript.

 ### Resources
-The resource I used for my lightbox plug in was [lightGallery](https://www.lightgalleryjs.com/)
+The resource I used for my lightbox plugin was [lightGallery](https://www.lightgalleryjs.com/)

 ## Author
 - Team Treehouse - [samanthaatkinson](https://www.teamtreehouse.com/samanthaatkinson)